-- 10.9.3 Competitors may be required to perform a particular flight "solo" as specified in the task data.
-Penalty: the competitor will not achieve a result. - 10.9.4 Competitors may, with the agreement of the Observer, carry them in the basket on a particular flight.
+- 10.9.2 The total number of persons on board (including competitor) shall not exceed 3. - 10.9.3 Competitors may be required to perform a particular flight "solo" as specified in the task data.
+Penalty: the competitor will not achieve a result.